rust-lang/cargo/src/doc/src/reference/unstable.md

 * Tracking Issue: [rust-lang/cargo#12137](https://github.com/rust-lang/cargo/issues/12137)
 * Tracking Rustc Issue: [rust-lang/rust#111540](https://github.com/rust-lang/rust/issues/111540)

-This adds a new profile setting to control how paths are sanitised in the resulting binary.
+This adds a new profile setting to control how paths are sanitized in the resulting binary.
 This can be enabled like so:

 ```toml